WilliamAmbrozic/Twitter-Solana-NFT-Sales-Bot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This bot allows for custom tweet text and fast response times.
 The bot utilizes MagicEden's ```GET/collections/:symbol/activities``` API call, responding to sales allowing for NFT image uploading and metadata access through MagicEden's API.
 This bot is designed to run on an external server. **This bot was tested on an EC2 AWS instance and a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)**.
 Usable on Windows/Unix based servers.

-**Note: In the rare case that your NFT file sizes are greater than 3mb, they will have to be compressed prior to being uploaded.** Please see the comment <#compress here> in the send_tweet function - place your function that compresses the ```tmp``` file there.
-For standard image files there are many resources online for python compression.
-For gifs, [this gist](https://gist.github.com/skywodd/8b68bd9c7af048afcedcea3fb1807966) may be of help.

 ## Contents
 - [Setup](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#Setup)
   - [Installing](https://github.com/WilliamAmbrozic/Responsive-Solana-NFT-Sales-Bot#Installing-the-Bot)